sigmacomputing/sigmaquickstarts/site/sigmaguides/src/tables_json_parsing/tables_json_parsing.md

 ### What You’ll Learn
 How to use Sigma to parse simple and nested JSON data.

-## Map of US State Capitols from JSON
+## Map of US State Capitals from JSON
 Duration: 20

 Let's assume that we got a sample database that provides a list of all the US States, but the data came to us in a single JSON column.